 - Three radio spots were produced around agrarian law, land rights, and women’s roles.
 The first focused on the rights of Indigenous women in Mexico to own land; the second focused on the expropriation and dispossession of Indigenous lands as a result of federal reforms; the third specifically highlighted indigenous communities in Oaxaca and women’s access to land.
 Additionally, the radio program “Mother Earth’s Voice” has indirectly benefitted 12,000 people as a broadcast through Mixe Jenpoj community radio.

 - RENAMITT members have been able to access alliances with other organizations, such as The Mexican Institute for Community Development, to advocate for RENAMITT at the state-level.
+Representative even attended the National Forum of Indigenous Women, and signed a formal pronouncement regarding the national energy reform.

 - RENAMITT members have designed dissemination strategies — including distributing pamphlets and hosting public speeches and training workshops — among diverse indigenous regions to increase visibility of the impacts of a recent energy reform bill which threatens indigenous lands.
 Their efforts have spanned seven communities in Veracruz, three communities in Jalisco, and eleven communities in Oaxaca.